 Why is that?
 Why is your bank, the organisation you trust with your money so irrelevant?
 The venerable old bank I have used for the last 25 years, HSBC, just scrapes into the top 200, surrounded by its peers of poor performers.

 Investigating the data, the expectation that consumers have becomes clear – banks need to innovate, be reactive, understand individuals and create contemporary services to allow for a greater ease of use.

 However, this does marry up to the popular perception of the banking sector – we tolerate it because we have to.
 Those financial brands that polled well – PayPal and Visa – have taken steps to make their service relevant, easy to use and importantly, customer focused.

 This is what Nick Hungerford of Nutmeg asserted at our launch event – there’s a necessity to truly understand what your customers need and want, rather than the continual repackaging of the same old confusing products.
-It creates an interesting opportunity for the right company as my colleague Felicia Rosenzweig noted.
+It creates an interesting opportunity for the right company.

 Similarly, derisory are our results when we look at mobile networks.
 We have ranked handset providers highly, they are indispensable things in our everyday experience; yet, the means of transmission is totally irrelevant to us.
 They are a means to an end, not offering enough to engage or inspire, they just are.
 They do not innovate, they are not customer centric and they do little to engage.

 Even long-established, institutional brands stay relevant when they place customers at the centre of the conversations and the experience.
 During an interview, Jane Lingham of the BBC made this point, saying this is something she is constantly driving towards on every platform.